zincware/ZnDraw/README.md

 # Acknowledgements

-The creation of Apax was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in the framework of the priority program SPP 2363, “Utilization and Development of Machine Learning for Molecular Applications - Molecular Machine Learning” Project No. 497249646.
+The creation of ZnDraw was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in the framework of the priority program SPP 2363, “Utilization and Development of Machine Learning for Molecular Applications - Molecular Machine Learning” Project No. 497249646.
 Further funding though the DFG under Germany's Excellence Strategy - EXC 2075 - 390740016 and the Stuttgart Center for Simulation Science (SimTech) was provided.